Cayuga Ducks: The Beautiful Black Duck Breed

 Characteristics of Cayuga Ducks

-While the plumage of the Cayuga is initially uniformly greenish-black, it may become mottled with white as it ages.
-This is especially true for females.
+While the Cayuga’s plumage is initially uniformly greenish-black, it may become mottled with white as it ages, especially for females.

 They are an upright breed with brown eyes, black legs, and feet that may be tinged in orange in drakes as they mature.
-Their bill is black but may change to olive.
-Very beautifully demonstrated by our drake Simon in the picture below.
+Their bill is black but may change to olive, as our drake Simon beautifully demonstrated in the picture below.

 Cayuga duck